jjgarau/GNND/README.md

 ## License

 All of this repository's code is made available under the MIT license.
+See `LICENSE` file for more detail.